 - How likely is it that elites would figure out AI safety on their own?

 - Would open-source AI development increase or decrease the probability that humans retain control of the AI's behavior?
 (Arguments for increase: 1.
 More eyes would be checking the code, searching for problems.
 2. AI-control researchers would be able to reason better about their topic if they could see AI source code rather than guessing about what was happening in the secret offices of a company or government agency.
 Arguments for decrease: 1.
 Non-experts would be able to run AIs without the same safeguards that might be developed by private AI teams.
 2. AIs could be downloaded and run by people with malicious intent.
-3. Open-sourcing AI development might hasten its arrival, allowing less time to think about control issues.)
+3. Open-sourcing AI development might hasten its arrival, allowing less time to think about control issues.
+4. Open-sourcing would allow more total parties to have powerful AIs, potentially making worldwide cooperation more difficult and increasing the risk of conflict scenarios.)
 See also "Should AI Be Open?"

 Anthropic reasoning and mediocrity

 - Output format: Wikipedia contributions and novel research